campa-consortium/pals/source/element-types.md

 Under Construction...

-Element parameter groups associated with this element type are:
+Element parameter groups associated with this element kind are:
 - [**ApertureP**](#s:aperture.params): Aperture parameters.
 - [**BodyShiftP**](#s:bodyshift.params): Orientation of element with respect to its nominal position.
 - [**FloorP**](#s:floor.params): Floor position and orientation.